evgeny-danilov/RubimC/README.md

     + support all C types of variables (unsigned int, short, u_int8, e.t.)
     + check match types (in assign and operations) and try to cast values
     + support array, hash, string, range and constants (as full as possible)
-    + support user`s methods and classes
+    + support user methods and classes
     + support threads
 2. Debug mode (it`s very big task, but I sure it possible using gems like byebug and gdb/avr-gdb servers)
 3. Write libraries for microcontrollers (AVR, PIC, STM, e.t.)